ngbites/angularbites.com/src/posts/2021-07-02-how-to-organize-nx-modules-with-angular.md

 Yeah - I've been there too.

-After lots of trial and error, I've settled on a way that seems clean and that plays nicely with the Nx philosophy - but that can only work by following other principles.
+After lots of trial and error, I've settled on a way that seems clean, and that plays nicely with the Nx philosophy - but that can only work by following other principles.

-This is still very much a work in progress and may change in the future, but in this article I want to lay down some principles I follow (and intent to test further) when creating Nx libraries.
-I will try to dig deeper into each of these and describe them with stricter, clearer and more specific details.
+This is still very much a work in progress and may change in the future, but in this article, I want to lay down some principles I follow (and intend to test further) when creating Nx libraries.
+I will try to dig deeper into each of these and describe them with clearer and more specific details.

 ## Why do we use Nx to separate code into libraries?

-This is the first point to take into consideration: why are we using Nx to split our code into different libraries in the first place?
+This is the first point to consider: why are we using Nx to split our code into different libraries in the first place?

 There are multiple reasons, but here are some that come to mind: